-Right-brained people sure have it tough.
-Those who follow their creative passions often end up in low-paying jobs that leave them scraping by just to pay the rent.
+Creative people who follow their passions often end up in low-paying jobs that leave them scraping by just to pay the rent.

 They call them “starving artists” for a reason.

-However, the internet has been a godsend to painters, photographers, crafters and other creative types.
-Following are a handful of websites that let you unleash your imagination — and make a little cash in the process.
+However, the internet has been a godsend for painters, photographers, crafters and other creative types.
+Following are some ways you can unleash your imagination and make some cash in the process.

 If you’ve got a great eye and can work a camera, turn that talent into cash.
 Several sites will buy your snapshots.
-In most cases, the images will be used to accompany news stories, blogs and marketing materials.
+In most cases, the images will be used to accompany news stories, blog posts or marketing materials.

-You can’t beat that!
-Other sites that will buy your photos include:
+Other sites that will buy your photos include iStock.

 You love to craft.
 But how many crocheted toaster covers do your friends and family members really want or need?
-Instead of — or in addition to — giving your handmade goods out for free, turn your hobby into a profitable online business.
+Instead of — or in addition to — giving your handmade goods out for free, turn your hobby into an online business.

 Sites like Etsy allow you to share your skills with the world — and paying customers — for just a fraction of what you’ll earn.
 According to the site:

-Note that there are other costs involved, but ultimately, you’re profiting off of something you love.
-The site even gives you tools that “make it easy to manage, promote and grow your business.”
-Learn how to start selling.
+Note that there are other costs involved, but ultimately, you’re making money doing something you love.
+The site even gives you tools to help you manage and grow your business.

-Other sites that let you sell your wares:
+Other sites that let you sell your handmade wares:

 Perhaps you’re longing to explore your inner Picasso.
 If so, you might want to consider selling your art online.

-Started more than 15 years ago, DeviantArt allows artists to exhibit and sell their artworks.
-The site says that it has 38 million members — both artists and art aficionados — and that more than 160,000 artworks are uploaded every day.
+Started more than 15 years ago, DeviantArt allows artists to exhibit and sell their work.
+The art ranges from paintings and sculpture to digital art and films.

-IT savvy folks can earn varying amounts of cash for submitting “general Windows, internet, and email tips” to Worldstart.com.
+For example, tech-savvy folks can earn varying amounts of cash for submitting “general Windows, internet, and email tips” to WorldStart.
 According to the site:

-Don’t want to write an actual blog?
-Get paid to compile a list instead!
+Don’t want to write complete sentences?
+You can get paid to compile a list instead.
 All you need are a vision and a PayPal account.
-Here’s the deal, according to Listverse.com:
+Here’s the deal, according to Listverse:

 Do you have other great tips for creative people looking to make some cash?
-Share them in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share them below or on our Facebook page.